MorrisMA/M16C5x/README.md

 The correction required registering the USR data on the SSP clock domain, and qualifying the clearing of the interrupt flags on the basis of whether the flag is set in both domains when the USR is read.
-The addition of the register reduced the logic utilization, and only a small additonal time delay was incurred.
+The addition of the register reduced the logic utilization, and only a small additional time delay was incurred.
 The resulting design is still able to fit into a Spartan 3A XC3S50A- 4VQG100I FPGA.